Apollo 9: Crew and key Mission Control personnel

+The Space Duet of Spider and Gumdrop (1969) Official NASA Apollo 9 information film reel.

 McDivitt was in the Air Force; selected as a member of the second group of astronauts in 1962, he was command pilot of Gemini 4 (1965).
 Scott, also Air Force, was selected in the third astronaut group in 1963 and flew alongside Neil Armstrong in Gemini 8, on which the first spacecraft docking was performed.
 Schweickart, a civilian who had served in the Air Force and Massachusetts Air National Guard, was selected as a Group 3 astronaut but was not assigned to a Gemini mission and had no spaceflight experience.

-The backup crew consisted of Pete Conrad as commander, Command Module Pilot Richard F. Gordon Jr., and Lunar Module Pilot Alan L. Bean.
+The backup crew initially consisted of Pete Conrad as commander, Command Module Pilot Richard F. Gordon Jr., and Lunar Module Pilot Clifton C. Williams Jr..
+After Williams died in a T-38 crash in October 1967, he was replaced by Alan L. Bean.
 This crew flew as prime on Apollo 12 in November 1969.
 The support crew for Apollo 9 consisted of Stuart A. Roosa, Jack R. Lousma, Edgar D. Mitchell and Alfred M. Worden.
 Lousma was not an original member of the Apollo 9 support crew, but was assigned after Fred W. Haise Jr. was moved to the position of backup lunar module pilot on Apollo 8—several astronauts were shifted in the wake of Michael Collins being removed from the Apollo 8 prime crew because of treatment for bone spurs.

 The flight directors were Gene Kranz, first shift, Gerry Griffin, second shift, and Pete Frank, third shift.
 Capsule communicators were Conrad, Gordon, Bean, Worden, Roosa and Ronald Evans.